OviSarkar62/Basic_Coding_of_Node_JS/README.md

 # Basic Coding of Node JS

-In this repository there are six lessons for basic coding of Node JS.
+In this repository there are basic coding of Node JS including file system, os, HTTP server, request, response, package & routing.

 ### Lesson1: File System